James Carroll Beckwith: Biography

 Beckwith took an active part in the formation of The Fine Arts Society, and was President of the National Free Art League, which attempted to secure the repeal of the American duty on works of art.
 Among his portraits are those of William Merritt Chase (1882), Miss Jordan (1883), Mark Twain, Theodore Roosevelt, Thomas Allibone Janvier, John Schofield and William M. Walton.
 He taught at the Art Students League of New York - where Violet Oakley was one of his students.

-Beckwith received many awards including an Honorable Mention at the Paris Exposition of 1889 and a Gold Medal at the Atlanta Exposition in 1895.
+Beckwith received many awards including an Honorable Mention at the Paris Exposition of 1889 and a gold medal at the Atlanta Exposition in 1895.
 He also won an award at the Exposition Universelle at Paris in 1899 for what is probably his most celebrated work, his 1886 portrait of William M. Walton.
 He won a gold medal at the Charleston Exposition in 1902 and exhibited at the St. Louis World's Fair in 1904 showing his painting "The Nautilus" along with a portrait of his wife.

 Carroll returned to Paris in 1893 to paint a number of murals and then returned to the United States to paint murals on one of the domes in the Liberal Arts Building at the World Columbian Exposition in Chicago later in 1893.

 He lived in Italy from 1910 to 1914 and painted many en plein air studies of monuments, buildings, and landscapes.

 James Carroll Beckwith died of a heart attack in his apartment at the Hotel Schuyler on West Forty-fifth Street in New York City on October 24, 1917, aged 65, after having taken a taxi cab ride with his wife in Central Park.

 His papers, including his sketchbooks and the diaries he kept from 1871 until his death in 1917 are held by the National Academy of Design in New York City.
+During his life, he was President of the Fencers Club, and member of the Episcopal Church, National Academy of Design, Metropolitan Museum of Art, American Water Color Society, Century Association, Lotos Club, and "Social Register".